BirteStrunk/BirteStrunk.github.io/05_outreach.markdown

 ### Presentations and workshops (selection)

 <br />

+'Pluralism in Economics’, Roundtable speaker at the IIPP Research Seminar Series at University College London, UK (November 2023)

+‘Feminist Degrowth’, Speaker at the Rethinking Economics Switzerland Summer Academy in Chandolin, Switzerland (August 2023)

 'Introduction to Ecological Economics', Ekonsepto Phillipines Climate Change Webinar (December 2021, online)

 'Introduction to Plural Economics - What is it and why do we need it?', Rethinking Economics Zambia Launch Event (November 2021, online)